-2017 NFL Mock Draft: 4 Rounds
+2017 NFL Mock Draft: 7 Rounds

 Round 1 Picks 1-16

-Chris Ransom follow @DraftUtopia Last Updated: January 24, 2017 with updates every Tuesday leading up to Draft Day.
+Chris Ransom follow @DraftUtopia Last Updated: March 21, 2017 with updates every Tuesday leading up to Draft Day.

 Cleveland Browns: Myles Garrett, RE, Texas A&M

 - The Cleveland Browns have locked up the top pick with a 1-15 season.
 They should take Myles Garrett here and begin the rebuild in Cleveland.
-Extending Jamie Collins helped, but now the Browns only have $94-million to spend on Free Agents.
+Extending Jamie Collins helped, but now the Browns still have $102-million to spend on Free Agents.
 You can go to our 2017 NFL Transactions page to find out more about who your team stands to lose in Free Agency and who they can release to clear up cap space.

 - Right now Cleveland needs to just take the best player that will help them win and that player is Myles Garrett, a generational talent from Texas A&M who is the best pass rusher since Von Miller.
 Garrett has 8.5 sacks, 15 tackles for a loss, and 10 quarterback hurries in 2016 despite being triple teamed by left tackles, left guards, and centers.
 Garrett declared for the 2017 NFL Draft.

 - Cleveland is switching to the 4-3 defense under new defensive coordinator Greg Williams.
 Garrett is still the pick at 6-5 272 lbs after many expected him to weigh 6-4 270 lbs since Garrett is an exceptional talent with the versatility to play 4-3 defensive end or 3-4 outside linebacker on either side.
 Watching Garrett face Joe Thomas in training camp will be a treat itself.